ue bot icon

 Chapter One – Are You Sure?

-• We are perpetually filling out our identities, which get firmer and more consistent as we age and begin to discover the spheres of the life that fits us best.
+• We are perpetually filling out our identities, which get firmer and more consistent as we age and begin to discover the spheres of life that fit us best.

 • We often de-skill ourselves by relying too much on the skills and talents of our partners, which leaves us incapable and bewildered if they depart.